 And even if you only cut $83/month, that’s $1,000 a year.
 Which is a fun vacation every 3 years.
 See how that works!?

 I recently noticed that we had gotten in the habit of having my husband make several quick grocery stops throughout the month on his way home from work… an ingredient I forgot, a bottle of wine, milk for tomorrow.
 If he makes 6 extra stops in a month at $10 each, that’s an extra $60!
-That’s a big chunk of our weekly grocery budget.
+That’s 40% of our weekly grocery budget.

 By just deciding not to have him stop anymore, we easily cut that $60 from our grocery bill.

 If you find yourself impulsively driving through a lot to get takeout, that can really add up too!
 Especially if you’re getting takeout for a family.
 Try cooking dinner in the mornings or making a few freezer meals on Sunday.

 You’ve probably heard by now… meal planning saves a lot of money.